Step 4: Full View

 Should Engineer B proceed with the design review before notifying Engineer A, or treat pre-review notification of Engineer A as a mandatory prerequisite that must be satisfied before any substantive review work begins?

-Notify Engineer A Before Beginning Review Board's choice Treat pre-review notification of Engineer A as a mandatory procedural prerequisite under Section III.8.a, notifying Engineer A of the engagement before conducting any substantive review work, even if this requires defying the franchiser's confidentiality instruction at the outset rather than after the review is complete.
+O2 Treat pre-review notification of Engineer A as a mandatory procedural prerequisite under Section III.8.a, notifying Engineer A of the engagement before conducting any substantive review work, even if this requires defying the franchiser's confidentiality instruction at the outset rather than after the review is complete.
+Board's choice

 The peer review notification obligation under Section III.8.a and the reasonable timing compliance standard together suggest that notification must precede substantive review work, because the notification's purpose, preserving the incumbent's opportunity to respond to technical concerns, is defeated if the review is already complete when notification occurs.
 Against this, the faithful agent duty and the franchiser's confidentiality instruction support completing the review before any disclosure, on the theory that the review itself is client work product and that notification timing is a secondary procedural matter that can be remedied post-hoc.
 The sequential dependency principle holds that the ethical permissibility of proceeding with the review is logically downstream of the notification timing question.